wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Abstract Mathematical Spaces.md

 - - -
 ## The Sequential Generation of the Field of Real Numbers and the Vector Space
+*First, see the section on [[Mapping#A Composite Function as a Subset of Functions|A Composite Function as a Subset of Functions]] which describe the foundation of this sequence.*

 A field as a mapping (whether a scalar field or a vector field) is a specific instance that must be defined explicitly.
 	There is no general field of values mapped to points unless specified by a particular function.